SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline IP Network Discovery.md

 ### Loading credentials and default global discovery settings

 On the **Configuration** page, you can specify a CSV file to load a list of credentials and add default global discovery settings.
 The CSV file needs to contain 3 columns: Name, Username, and Password.
-If username is not applicable, use the value -1.For example, SNMP Community strings: *snmp_slc;-1;envivio*
+If username is not applicable, use the value -1.
+For example, SNMP Community strings: *snmp_slc;-1;envivio*

 The default path is "C:\Skyline DataMiner\Documents\DMA_COMMON_DOCUMENTS\Skyline IP Network Discovery.csv".

 ### Canceling a Discovery Request

-CancelRequest request = new CancelRequest();request.Source = new Source() { DmaId = protocol.DataMinerID, ElementId = protocol.ElementID };
+CancelRequest request = new CancelRequest();
+request.Source = new Source() { DmaId = protocol.DataMinerID, ElementId = protocol.ElementID };

 The source element and request ID must be specified.